lapraskwan/Ultimate-Tic-Tac-Toe/README.md

 ```
 python game.py [-h] [-m] [-n NUMBER_OF_GAMES] [-b BOARD_SIZE] [-s NUMBER_OF_SIMULATIONS] [-t TIME_LIMIT] player_1 player_2
 ```
-player_1 and player_2 are one of the followings: random, human and mcts, mcrave, hmcrave (super slow).
+player_1 and player_2 are one of the followings: random, human and mcts, mcrave, hmcrave (super slow), and mctss (currently the strongest AI).

 For example if you want to be player 1 and play against a MCTS agent,
 ```
 python game.py human mcts
 ```

-For the MCTS player, you can set the number of simulations per move, and time limit per move.
+For all the MCTS player, you can set the number of simulations per move, and time limit per move.
 It will run the given number of simulations per move unless the time limit is reached.
 The default number of simulations per move is 100, and the default time limit is None.